openx/mobile-ios-sdk-doc/info/integration-pb/ios-in-app-bidding-pb-info.md

 }
 ```

-To be notified when a user earns a reward - implement the method of `OXARewardedAdUnitDelegate`.
+To be notified when a user earns a reward, implement the method of `OXARewardedAdUnitDelegate`.
 Now this method will be called when the ad is completed.

 ``` swift
 func rewardedAdUserDidEarnReward(_ rewardedAd: OXARewardedAdUnit) {